mariguilardi/niche_model_study_group/README.md

 # Niche Modeling and Species Distribution
-Repository with activities in the Niche Model Study and Spécies Distribution Study Group.
+Repository with activities in the Niche Modelling and Species Distribution Study Group.
-This gruop was created under the iniciative of the Telegram group "Niche Models".
+This group was created under the iniciative of the Telegram group "Niche Models".